-it wasn’t a pleasant realization, and it left me more depressed than i could remember being in a long time. at one point i considered moving somewhere far away, not bothering to tell anyone i was leaving (i figured no one would notice or miss me anyway), and just fucking off forever. funny how one person can have such a powerful effect on your thoughts and feelings. by the time i was finished with the album and it was finished with me, i found myself in a much happier place, with a girlfriend for the first time ever. still, i think there’s a feeling of sadness hanging over quite a few of the songs, even though it isn’t often spelled out in any explicit way in the lyrics.
+by the time i was finished with the album and it was finished with me, i found myself in a much happier place, with a girlfriend for the first time in my life. still, i think there’s a feeling of sadness hanging over quite a few of these songs, even if it isn’t often spelled out in the lyrics.

-that concept didn’t end up sticking entirely, but this was probably at once the prettiest and the most unpredictable set of music i’d put together in a while. the majority of these songs either keep mutating until they die, or they’re oblivious to the idea of “hooks” in any traditional sense. it’s also a very dynamic album — there are whisper-quiet moments and gigantic explosions of sound, both often coexisting in the same song.
+that concept didn’t end up sticking. but this was probably at once the prettiest and the most unpredictable set of sounds i’d put together in a while. most of these songs either keep mutating until they die, or else they’re oblivious to the idea of hooks in any traditional sense. it’s also a very dynamic album, with whisper-quiet moments and medium-large explosions of sound sometimes coexisting in the same song.

-luckily, i realized before too long that this was a trap, and i needed to stop over-thinking things and just throw a bunch of stuff up in the air like i normally would, waiting for it to fall around me in uneven clumps. some fruitful recording sessions with travis reitsma (working on what became OUTSIDE THE FACTORY GATES) helped to put things back into perspective for me. every once in a while, i need to be reminded that i work best when i don’t really think about what i’m going to do at all, and just let the music unearth itself along the way.
-CHICKEN ANGEL WOMAN did that for me when i found myself in a bit of a funk, and then this album did it again, albeit in a very different way, and with very different results. also, i think this album is where i finished the job i started on CREATIVE NIGHTMARES and finally shook off whatever residue remained of the “style” i had established on CHICKEN ANGEL WOMAN.
+i was lucky enough to figure out that this was a trap, and i needed to stop over-thinking things and just throw a bunch of stuff up in the air like i normally would, waiting for it to fall around me in uneven clumps. some fruitful recording sessions with travis reitsma (working on what became OUTSIDE THE FACTORY GATES) helped to put things back into perspective for me. every once in a while i need to be reminded that i work best when i don’t really think about what i’m doing and just let the music unearth itself along the way.
+CHICKEN ANGEL WOMAN did that for me when i found myself in a bit of a funk, and then this album did it again, albeit in a very different way, and with very different results.

-knee-jerk howl has to be one of my favourite opening tracks on any album i’ve made, and it’s a bit of an unusual choice; normally i come running out of the gate with something jarring or uptempo to get the listener’s attention, while this is very much a ballad. it’s a pretty simple song, with nothing very strange going on structurally, but the dynamics of it are a little odd, and i like how it breathes in an unusual way. it features what is probably the most effective use i’ve ever made of the bugle, and the closest i’ve managed to come to successfully faking my own horn section in a somewhat melodic way.
+knee-jerk howl has to be one of my favourite opening tracks on any album i’ve made, and it’s a bit of an unusual choice. normally i come running out of the gate with something jarring or uptempo (or both) to get the listener’s attention, and this is very much a ballad. it’s a pretty simple song, with nothing very strange going on structurally, but the dynamics of it are a little odd. i like how it breathes in an unusual way. it’s home to what might be the most effective use i’ve ever made of the bugle, and it’s easily the closest i’ve managed to come to faking my own horn section in a somewhat melodic way.

-the whole thing splinters and falls apart near the end only to put itself back together again, and this time it’s not a case of the song intentionally destroying itself in an act of musical self-sabotage as much as it’s just something that happens. i was working on a more ambitious extended piece that wouldn’t end up making the album, feeling lethargic and unmotivated, and not having much success, when i thought i would tackle this song in an attempt at getting something useful accomplished. it existed only as an acoustic guitar pattern and some lyrics, with no ideas in place as far as the arrangement was concerned. by the time i had recorded the guitars, bass, drums, bugle, mandolin, and was laying down the vocals, it felt like i had momentarily perforated the depression, or at least managed to twist it to my advantage and make some music out of it.
+the whole thing splinters and falls apart near the end only to put itself back together again, and it’s not a case of the song intentionally destroying itself in an act of musical self-sabotage as much as it’s just a thing that happens. i was working on a more ambitious extended piece that wouldn’t end up making the album, feeling lethargic and unmotivated, not making much progress, when i thought i would tackle this song in an attempt at getting something useful accomplished. it existed only as an acoustic guitar pattern and some lyrics, with no ideas in place as far as the arrangement was concerned. by the time i’d recorded the guitars, bass, drums, bugle, mandolin, and was laying down the vocals, it felt like i managed to perforate the depression for a moment, or at least found a way to twist it to my advantage and make some music out of it.

-it’s pretty funny when you have a recently-acquired 1940s martin oo-17 that is sort of your holy grail acoustic guitar, you’re excited to have it all over your next album…and it only ends up on about two songs, usurped by a laminated, factory-made, entry-level classical guitar that costs less than two hundred bucks new. the martin definitely got its due later on (starting on the very next album), but i still wouldn’t take my eye off that cheap classical thing.
+it’s pretty funny when you have a recently-acquired 1940s martin 00-17 that’s sort of your holy grail acoustic guitar, you’re excited to have it all over your next album, and it only ends up on about two songs, usurped by a laminated, factory-made, entry-level classical guitar that costs less than two hundred bucks new. the martin definitely got its due later on, but i still wouldn’t take my eye off that cheap classical thing.

-there’s often a song that will stand out as feeling (to me, anyway) like the centerpiece of an album. in this case, it’s a mystery. kings might have fit the bill, if it didn’t pop up so early. it starts out as a skeletal bluesy thing that keeps on shifting and fracturing itself every step of the way, and culminates in the dirtiest guitar noise i’d unleashed in quite some time. it came from a place of real anger, and i’d call it a guitar solo, but i’m not sure the title quite fits. there’s nothing flashy about it. if anything, it might be looking back a little bit to some of the jagged chunks of sound i used to strangle out of guitars back in the guys with dicks days. sometimes it’s fun to just go off on an electric guitar and improvise, and i was glad to be reminded of that.
+there’s often a song that will stand out as feeling (to me, anyway) like the centerpiece of an album. in this case it’s a mystery. kings might have fit the bill if it didn’t pop up so early. it starts out as a skeletal bluesy thing that keeps on shifting and fracturing itself every step of the way, culminating in the dirtiest guitar noise i’d unleashed in quite a while. it came from a place of real anger, and i’d call it a guitar solo, but i’m not sure the title quite fits. there’s nothing flashy about it. if anything, it might be looking back a little bit to some of the jagged chunks of sound i used to strangle out of guitars back in the guys with dicks days. sometimes it’s fun to just grab a guitar, turn the brain off, and improvise, and i was glad to be reminded of that.

-the things you love are always the first to leave would be another contender for “album centerpiece”, if it didn’t pop up right near the end. it’s another thing that comes from the aforementioned melancholy place i started out wallowing in. it’s long, it’s drenched in a feeling of sadness, and it passes through several different “scenes” before finally dissolving in a wash of funny horror movie-sounding synthesizer. it’s fun playing around with some different time signatures; this one starts out in a jazzy 5/4 shuffle before shifting to 6/8 and then standard 4/4 (along with some passages that are pretty “free” and aren’t really governed by any time signature), and the dynamics are all over the place. playing jazzy brushed drums in 5/4 is where it’s at.
+the things you love are always the first to leave would be another contender for “album centerpiece” if it didn’t pop up right near the end. it’s another thing that comes from the melancholy place i started out wallowing in. it’s long, it’s drenched in a feeling of sadness, and it passes through several different “scenes” before dissolving in a wash of funny horror movie-sounding synthesizer. it’s fun playing around with different time signatures. this one starts out in a jazzy 5/4 shuffle before shifting to 6/8 and then standard 4/4 (along with some passages that are pretty “free” and aren’t really governed by any time signature), and the dynamics are all over the place.

 so, in addition to whatever else this album is, you could call it “the album of centerpieces that live far from the center”.